-The Exponential kernel is based on the work of Maday et al. [29], its extension to 2D can be found in [22].
+The Exponential kernel is based on the work of Maday et al. [30], its extension to 2D can be found in [23].
 A diffusion coefficient can be specified which defines the base magnitude of the viscosity; this parameter is scaled by h/p.
 SVV viscosity is activated for expansion modes greater than the product of the cut-off ratio and the expansion order.
 The Power kernel is a smooth function with no cut-off frequency; it focusses on a narrower band of higher expansion modes as the polynomial order increases.
-The cut-off ratio parameter for the Power kernel corresponds to the power ratio, see Moura et al. [31].
-The DG-Kernel is an attempt to match the dissipation of CG-SVV to DG schemes of lower expansion orders.
-This kernel does not require any parameters although the diffusion coefficient can still be modified.
+The cut-off ratio parameter for the Power kernel corresponds to the power ratio, see Moura et al. [32].